Gabon - Tips

 1990s caused serious debt problems.
 Gabon has earned a poor reputation

-the Paris Club and the International Monetary Fund (IMF)
+with the Paris Club and the International Monetary Fund (IMF)

-of its debt and revenues.
+for the management of its debt and revenues.
 Successive IMF

 missions have criticized the